share/sharedb/README.md

 });

-// This could happen from a different process / server if you use the redis driver. backend.submit('users', 'fred', {v:0, create:{type:'json0', data:{name:'Fred'}}}, function(err) {
+// This could happen from a different process / server but only if you use the
+// redis driver.
+(Otherwise they won't see each other's changes and everything
+// breaks)
+backend.submit('users', 'fred', {v:0, create:{type:'json0', data:{name:'Fred'}}}, function(err) {
   // Created with data {name:'Fred'}

-  // Other concurrent edits can happen too, and they'll all be merged using OT. backend.submit('users', 'fred', {v:1, op:[{p:['name', 4], si:' Flintstone'}]}, function(err) {
+  // Other concurrent edits can happen too, and they'll all be merged using OT.
+  // This operations says at doc['name'][4], insert characters ' Flintstone'. backend.submit('users', 'fred', {v:1, op:[{p:['name', 4], si:' Flintstone'}]}, function(err) {
     // users.fred now has data {name:'Fred Flintstone'}
   });